 Rating: Easy

 Notes: Gentle and sunny, with a comforting melody that allows beginners to express warmth vocally.
+This laid-back, acoustic pop song is light, with an easy-to-sing melody and feel-good lyrics for novice singers.

 18. “Firework” by Katy Perry